This was a write up by Soumya Vajpayee in today's HT Cafe (21st Oct) in their Picking Order column about my current 5 favourite songs.

 I love the lyrics of the song.
 And though the music is totally in the dance space the lyrics are really beautiful.
 And it's got a awesome Punjabi flavour to it that I really love.

-Okay I just heard the song and I don't really get a chance to put up songs like the next two songs I've got here.
+MJ: I love Sidharth-Suhas.
+I love the stuff they do.
+Always fun :) Okay I just heard the song and I don't really get a chance to put up songs like the next two songs I've got here.
 I LOVED both of them when they came out.
 I love what comes out when you mix western beats and styles with Punjabi music.
 Actually I love it when western music fits in with any kind of Indian music.
 There's always some great stuff that comes out it.
+Here are two absolutely KICKASS songs for you! :)

 Dr.Zeus - Kangna